‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 — All Might (@SatriaMalam24) April 22, 2017

 Just as the situation appears hopeless, Jinbei attacks with his “Sea Current Lifter” attack, which frees up Luffy.
-While Big Mom is still dazed about the developments, Capone admits that it was he, who revealed information about the photo.
+While Big Mom is still dazed about the developments, Capone admits that it was he who revealed information about the photo.

 Seizing the opportunity to come clean, Jinbei admits to his mutiny, an act which gives Big Mom the right to demand a portion of lifespan from the sharkman.
 Jinbei also reveals that he plans to leave Big Mom’s crew and wishes to join the Straw Hats.
 This revelation causes elation within the Straw Hats gang.